xiangcatherine/js-objects-modeling/README.md

 we're only interested in their first names.

-Most of the time, though, what we want to model has **multiple attributes**, often of different types: for instance, a car might have a make (String), a release year (Number), and a mileage (Number).
+Most of the time, though, what we want to model has **multiple attributes**, often of different types: for instance, a car might have a make (String), model (String), a release year (Number), and a mileage (Number).
 Because these attributes are different, we also probably want to refer to them using descriptive names.
 For this kind of use case, an Object is the best fit, since its _properties_ are key-value pairs with String keys.
 Objects can also have properties that hold functions, called _methods_, and these can stand in neatly for any behaviors that we might want our model to have.

 Suppose we needed to model a single crayon in JavaScript.
 We might come up with something like this.